 HIRING AN IN-HOME CAREGIVER

-Hiring an in home caregiver is also an option, but can be quite expensive for a senior on a budget, as normally the cost of in-home care would be paid by the senior.
-After all, one of the main reason a family member is a caregiver in the first place is to help the senior avoid paying the high price of a senior care facility.
+Hiring an in-home caregiver is also an option, but can be quite expensive for a senior on a budget, as normally the cost of in-home care would be paid by the senior.
+After all, one of the main reasons a family member is a caregiver in the first place is to help the senior avoid paying the high price of a senior care facility.

 There are several considerations that would determine the cost of hiring an in-home caregiver.
 For instance, has the senior been living in their own home with the caregiver making daily trips to see if all is well?
 Or perhaps they have been living with the caregiver’s family and require some sort of attention on a 24/7 basis.